NIH Public Access Mandate

 Reviews should not be longer than 5,000 words (including references), The references list not to be exhaustive.
 While most reviews are invited by the Editors, authors interested in contributing reviews are requested to first contact the Editorial Office (email@example.com) with an outline of proposed article.

 Letters from the Frontline is devoted to short, rapid communication of innovative clinical techniques and surgical problems.
-As the field of liver transplantation continues to evolve rapidly, clinical surgeons need incorporate novel approaches to the complex problems which we face in the OR.
+As the field of liver transplantation continues to evolve rapidly, clinical surgeons need to incorporate novel approaches to the complex problems which we face in the OR.
 Letters from the Frontline will provide the opportunity for our community to present innovative solutions or pose difficult technical questions to the community at large.
 Communications to this section need to be addressed in the form of a letter to the editor.
-They may include one or two illustrations or images and a limit of 5 references.
+They may include one or two illustrations or images, a limit of 5 references, and no more than 1,500 words.
 We encourage you to submit small series or even single cases which illustrate your innovations or solutions.

 Special Articles are on a variety of topics and may include AASLD practice guidelines, in-depth scientific reviews, meeting reports, and comments on social policy.
 It's recommended that the length of each article is kept within the 5,000 words (including references) but this may be decided by the Editor on a case-by-case basis.